menu

 For the FTSE 100, the season looks to have been a stabilising one, and free from the notion of any major retail-shareholder spring.
 Support levels for the critical areas of Director Elections and Remuneration showed an increase.

-In 2024, contested share issuance authorities in the UK rose to 16.0%, driven by companies following Pre-Emption Group guidance allowing share issuances without pre-emptive rights up to 20% of issued share capital.
+In 2024, contested share issuance authorities in the UK rose to 16.0%, driven by companies following Pre-Emption Group guidance, allowing share issuances without pre-emptive rights up to 20% of issued share capital.
 Despite compliance with the Group’s principles, some institutional investors have opposed these authorities in the last couple of seasons.

-However, the FCA review to propose the removal of shareholder votes for significant company transactions is concerning.
+The FCA review to propose the removal of shareholder votes for significant company transactions is concerning.
 Any General Meetings should be pivotal touchpoints for companies to effectively engage with their shareholders on significant matters, especially financially impactful transactions.
 Disenfranchising the vote on such matters looks like a backward step in the world of shareholder rights.
 The changes to listing rules are very much aimed at satisfying companies rather than shareholders.
 The reality is that listing will become easier for companies but with diminished shareholder rights.

 Summary